7 Places to See Diego Rivera Murals in Mexico City

 This mural was commissioned for Hotel del Prado.
 While the mural’s theme of the nearby Alameda Park was decided upon, Rivera included a scroll with the phrase, “Dios no existe” (God does not exist).

 Originally painted inside the hotel restaurant, this wide mural was moved to the lobby just over a decade later.
-Then, during the earthquake of 1985, the hotel was practically destroyed.
+But during the earthquake of 1985, the hotel was practically destroyed.
 Its restaurant was in ruins.
 But amazingly the mural survived in the lobby.

 In 1986, the mural was carefully moved to its current location with the help of more than 300 workers over the course of 12 hours.
 Afterward, the Mexico City Diego Rivera Mural Museum was built to house the work.